novelmartis/novelmartis.github.io/misc.md

 - [Installing LaTeX and TexMaker on a Mac](https://thetechsolo.wordpress.com/2016/01/28/latex-on-mac-the-easy-way/)
   - The [Homebrew](https://brew.sh) and [Homebrew Cask](https://caskroom.github.io) installation instructions are updated on their respective webpages.
+  - In the installation codes just drop "cask"
-  - The other instructions work fine (04/10/17)
+  - The other instructions work fine (25/08/21)

 - [Running Tensorboard through a remote server](https://stackoverflow.com/questions/37987839/how-can-i-run-tensorboard-on-a-remote-server)
   - The first solution works wonderfully (14/12/17)